Willapa & Other Rivers Above the Actual "Bay"

 The best is if we get just enough rain to cool the water and slightly raise the river.
 If it rains enough to change the temperature even a few degrees, the fish seem to head upstream in a hurry and are not ready biters.
 That is the time for large spinners or Kwikfish in their face getting them aggressive as they get closer to spawning their grounds.

-For salmon the regulations above the designated mouth of the Willapa River (city of South Bend boat launch), minimum size 12".
+For salmon the 2015 and also 2016 regulations above the designated mouth of the Willapa River (city of South Bend boat launch), minimum size 12".
 Daily limit 6.
-Up to 3 adults may be retained.
+Up to 4 adults may be retained.
 Release Wild Chinook, Wild Coho, and Chum.
 Most of the other tributaries may be the same, but this can change yearly and you may even be able to retain wild Coho at times, so read the current fishing regulations.

 For this article, I am starting on the uppermost area of the north Willapa system, working downstream and then moving into the southern part of the bay.
 We will be mostly covering boat style fishing simply because there is not a lot of bank fishing opportunity in most of these rivers.